 Two criteria for establishing research quality are validity and reliability.
 Most of us know what these terms mean in daily life, but few of us know what they really mean when it comes to evaluating the credibility of study findings we read about in reports or in the news.
 For example, many of us learned in a statistics class that validity is the extent to which a study measures what it is supposed to measure.
 But they didn’t tell us enough about it.
 Most of us only learned about face validity, which is whether or not something appears to be true.
+You may know its cousin, the Sniff Test.

 At the deep end, where the experts swim, are criterion-, content-, construct-, predictive-, concurrent-, convergent-, and discriminant- validity, each of which can make or break a study.
 Most businesspeople have never heard of any of these concepts.
 This is why we like to avoid insiders’ language and get right to measurements we do understand: trustworthiness and confidence.

-And when it comes to having trust and confidence in research, we need to look no farther than the houses built by each of the Three Little Pigs.
+When it comes to having trust and confidence in research, we need to look no farther than the houses built by each of the Three Little Pigs.

 - A third of all studies conducted by and for businesses are made of Straw, the cheapest, quickest, and flimsiest of the Three Little Pigs’ houses.
 Straws research is worse than having none at all.
 How can this be?
 Because bad research provides decision-makers with a false sense of confidence while sending them off in the wrong direction.